mdedyfauzi/mdedyfauzi-weekly-assessment/understanding-javascript.md

 **The Answers**

 1. The difference is **Javascript** was a programming language which is widely used for web development. **HTML** is a Markup Language in which a format in writing where the text will be processed into display.
 2. The difference is `var` declarations are globally scoped or function/locally scoped and for the `let`, `let` is block scoped where a chunk of code bounded by {}.
 A block lives in curly braces.
-Anything within curly braces is a block.The last one is `const`, `const` declarations are block scoped it means const can only be accessed within the block they were declared. const cannot be updated or re-declared.
+Anything within curly braces is a block.The last one is `const`, `const` declarations are block scoped it means const can only be accessed within the block they were declared.
+Const cannot be updated or re-declared.
 3. **Data Types** in javascript:
    - Primitives Data Type :
      - Char